-- Write and analyze elementary programs written in C and Python. - Control simplistic sensors and output devices with a microcontroller. - Use smartphone telemetry for simple physics experiments. - Build elementary electronic circuits and understand the basic quantities of voltage, current, and impedance. - Perform simple probability experiments and explain the statistical background behind the results. - Train and certify on tools in the Makerspace (typically laser cutters and 3D printers). - Design a 2D kinematic object in simulation software and then build a working example using Makerspace resources. - Explain the basic landscape of Artificial Intelligence: history, present, and possible future. - Build simple neural networks in software to perform classification and "deep learning." - Evaluate and comment on basic references to Quantum Computing seen in today's media and popular press. - Analyze and evaluate the possibility that your existence is merely a computer simulation. - Choose a topic of immediate interest and impact to society (e.g., the computer-brain interface; the surveillance state; truth and fiction; love and death; the future employment landscape; or the technological singularity) and analyze/evaluate your place within. - And even more!
+- Write and analyze elementary programs written in C and Python. - Control simplistic sensors and output devices with a microcontroller. - Use smartphone telemetry for simple physics experiments. - Understand the basic quantities of voltage, current, and impedance. - Build elementary electronic circuits. - Train and certify on tools in the Makerspace (typically laser cutters and 3D printers). - Design a kinematic object in simulation software. - Build a working implementation of your kinematic object using Makerspace resources. - Explain the landscape of AI: history, present, and possible future. - Build simple neural networks in software to perform classification and deep learning. - Leverage new AI tools such as ChatGPT and Stable Diffusion. - Analyze and evaluate the possibility that your existence is merely a computer simulation. - Term Paper: Choose a topic of impact to society and analyze/evaluate your place within its boundaries, including the definition of those boundaries.
+Topics are limited to: the computer-brain interface; the surveillance state; truth and fiction; love and death; the future of employment; the technological singularity; the role and impact of AI in current human evolution. - And probably even more!